-- Heat water in a microwave on high until hot to the touch, about one minute.
+- To make sauce, heat water in a microwave on high until hot to the touch, about one minute.
 (Yes, use that same Pyrex measuring cup.)
-Put hot water, brown sugar, and remaining cocoa into batter bowl.
+Put hot water, brown sugar, and remaining cocoa into the batter bowl.
 Swish to combine and pick up remaining batter.
-Gently pour hot liquid over cake batter.
-Bake for 35 minutes or until top is medium brown and chocolate sauce bubbles around the edges.
+Gently pour hot liquid into the pan over cake batter.
+Bake for 35 minutes or until the top is medium brown and chocolate sauce bubbles around the edges.

-- Let cake firm up for about 10 minutes, then serve by cutting into pieces, flipping onto the serving plate, and topping with any chocolate sauce left in the pan.
+- Put the cake pan on a wire rack to cool for about 10 minutes, then serve by cutting into pieces, flipping onto each serving plate, and topping with any chocolate sauce left in the pan.
 Keep any extra covered at room temperature for about three days.
-To serve, cut, flip, top, and then microwave until topping goes molten again, about 30 seconds on high per piece.
+To serve, cut, flip, top, and then microwave until topping goes molten again, about 30 seconds on high per serving.

 - Adding more cocoa makes this cake bitter, not better.

 - Cocoa may be good for you, according to the National Institutes of Health, especially the minimally processed type.
-Last year, a meta-study from Harvard found that cocoa may lower many cardiovascular risk factors, including cholesterol and blood pressure.
+A meta-study from Harvard found that cocoa may lower many cardiovascular risk factors, including cholesterol and blood pressure.
 A piece of this warm, gooey cocoa cake certainly elevates my mood and makes my Taster happy!